By Kate, Lead Writer, and Rustina, Contributing Writer

 Again, basically everything.

 Some people like to harp on just one small part of this.
-For example, that it’s all about the vaccines.
-(It’s not, but they do play a role.)
-Or that we need to focus primarily on mental health issues (they are important, but only a small part of the picture).
+For example, “It’s all about the vaccines.”
+It’s not, but they do play a role!
+Or some people claim we need to focus primarily on mental health issues.
+They are important, but only a part of the picture.

-The good news is, we don’t need to play whack-a-mole and try to look at all the things harming us and all the problems they’re causing separately.
+The good news is, we don’t need to play whack-a-mole!
+We don’t need to try to look at all the things harming us and all the problems they’re causing separately.
 This is a universal issue.
 Our modern life is, in many ways, simply bad for us.
 But we can do something about it.

 Some Symptoms You May Experience